foxcube3/AI1/README.md

   - Bump version in pyproject.toml.
   - Build distributions: python -m build
   - Publish via CI or twine after tagging.

+<a id="troubleshooting"></a>
+Troubleshooting
+- Dimension mismatches:
+  - Ensure EmbeddingLayer(dim) matches TransformerEncoder(dim).
+  - Positional encodings must use the same dim as embeddings; add_to will raise on mismatch.
+- Mask shapes:
+  - Masks must be [seq_len x seq_len].
+Using tokens-based helpers is safer:
+    - make_causal_mask_from_tokens(tokens)
+    - make_padding_mask_from_tokens(tokens)
+- Vocab consistency:
+  - Use the same vocab file for embedding and inference.
+Unknown tokens map to <unk>.
+  - If you ban <unk> during inference, confirm it exists in the vocab or is allocated internally.
+- Learned positional embedding max_len:
+  - LearnedPositionalEmbedding.encode/add_to will raise if offset+length exceeds max_len.
+Increase max_len or trim sequences.
+- Next-token head alignment:
+  - Train and infer with matching encoder hyperparameters (dim, layers, heads, ff).
+  - If you trained with --add_pe, use the same PE during inference for consistent hidden states.
+- Performance tips:
+  - Reduce dim, layers, heads, ff for quicker runs.
+  - Shorten seq_len/stride and epochs in examples for faster CI or local smoke tests.
+- Determinism:
+  - Setting seeds on EmbeddingLayer, Transformer blocks, and examples yields repeatable outputs, but sampling (top_k/temperature) is stochastic unless you also fix random module state.
+- Decoding readability:
+  - BPETokenizer.decode applies a heuristic detokenizer for human-readable output.
+It's not exact reconstruction but avoids "A l l e n" artifacts.

 <a id="license"></a>
 License